Midwifery as a Career

-In 2014, Ontario midwives celebrated the completion of twenty years of regulated and funded midwifery and currently, there were over 700 registered midwives in the province.
-Ontario was the first province in Canada to regulate and legislate midwifery.
+In 1993, Ontario was the first province in Canada to regulate and legislate midwifery.
 The profession is now regulated in British Columbia, Alberta, Manitoba, Saskatchewan, Quebec and the Northwest Territories.
 Other provinces and territories are in the process of integrating midwifery into their health care systems.

 The Ontario model of midwifery is based on three principles: